Starship flight test 1: April 20, 2023, 2nd attempt

 A 62-minute launch window opened at 8:28 a.m.
 CDT (13:28 UTC) on April 20, 2023.

 At 08:33 CDT (13:33 UTC), the vehicle successfully lifted off, albeit while causing damage to the launch pad.
 Starship slid laterally off the launchpad, as three engines failed to ignite upon liftoff.

 Multiple Raptor engines failed during flight.

 At about 27 seconds into the flight, SpaceX lost communications with another engine because of "some kind of energetic event".
 SpaceX shows a discrepancy in its webcast, between the number of engines seen not working in the live video, and the number of engines shut down in the superimposed graphics.

-It has been suggested that a small explosion visible around T+0:30 was the failure of a hydraulic power unit, but this has not yet been confirmed.
+It has been suggested that a small explosion visible around T+0:30 was the failure of a hydraulic power unit, but this was not confirmed by SpaceX.

 Eighty-five seconds into the launch, SpaceX lost thrust vector control of the 13 central engines and thus the ability to steer the rocket.
-The vehicle rose to about 39 km before losing altitude and entering a spin, after which its AFTS (autonomous flight termination system) was activated.
+The vehicle rose to about 39 km before losing altitude and entering a loop, after which its AFTS (autonomous flight termination system) was activated.
 The AFTS was intended to immediately destroy the vehicle, however, the booster's engines continued to fire until 40 seconds after the AFTS was triggered, about four minutes into the flight at a height of 29 km.
 No injuries or public property damage were reported by the Federal Aviation Administration.